ncatlab/nlab-content/pages/1/9/6/2/2691/content.md

 where aspects of its relation to the [[model structure on cosimplicial rings]] is discussed.
 (See [[monoidal Dold-Kan correspondence]] for more on this).

+### On unbounded dg-algebras

-Disucssion of the model structure on unbounded dg-algebras over a field of characteristic 0 is in
+Discussion of the model structure on unbounded dg-algebras over a field of characteristic 0 is in

 * {#ToenVezzosi} [[Bertrand Toën]], [[Gabriele Vezzosi]], _HAG II, geometric stacks and applicatons_ ([arXiv:math/0404373v4](http://arxiv.org/abs/math/0404373v4))